New Front Door Cost

 Because oak is a natural material, it can rot and warp if it’s not treated properly.
 You’ll need to keep the door clean regularly with a damp cloth and soapy water.
 If that hasn’t don’t the trick, try a wax furniture polish.

 To protect your door from the elements, you’ll need to sand and treat it every two years with oil, varnish or paint.
-You can also protect it from sun damage with a varnish that protect from UV light.
+You can also protect it from sun damage with a varnish that protects it from UV light.

 Mahogany